h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 * The now-unused Request and Response Authenticator fields have been repurposed to carry an opaque Token which identifies requests and responses,

-* The Identifier field is no longer used, and has been replaced by the Token field,
+* The Identifier field is no longer used, and its functionality has been replaced by the Token field,

 * The Message-Authenticator attribute ({{RFC3579}} Section 3.2) is not sent in any packet, and if received is ignored,